+Pregnancy

-Pregnancy: The safety of azithromycin has not been confirmed with regard to the use of the active substance during pregnancy.
-Therefore, Azithromycin should only be used during pregnancy if the benefit outweighs the risk.
+There are no adequate data from use of azithromycin in pregnant women.
+In reproduction toxicity studies in animals, azithromycin was shown to pass the placenta, but no teratogenic effects were observed.
+The safety of azithromycin has not been confirmed with regard to the use of the active substance during pregnancy.
+Therefore, azithromycin should only be used during pregnancy if the benefit outweighs the risk.